 All permanent employees are required to attend staff meetings.
-If employees are unable to attend any staff meetings throughout the year, a written apology must be forwarded to Management.
-To compensate for staff meetings, employees will be given the equivalent number of hours as Time in Lieu
+If employees are unable to attend any staff meetings throughout the year, January to December a written apology must be forwarded to the ManagementBaringa Board of Directors.
+To compensate for staff meetings, full-time employees will be given the equivalent number of hours as Time in Lieutwo days leave.
+Where the employee works on a part time basis they will be given sixteen hours.
+Leave will be given at a time deemed by the Director of Baringa Child Care Centre.

+If a staff member for any reason misses more than two meetings in a calendar year the Director must review the amount of leave to be given in lieu.
 Staff will be given notice of staff meetings at the commencement of each year.
-Dinner will be provided for staff meetings with a duration of 2 hours of more as per the Award, and at the cost of the organisation.
+Dinner will be provided to staff for staff meetings with a duration of 2 hours of more as per the Award, and on each occasion at the cost of the Centreorganisation.